Hermosillo Sonora, Mexico Travel Guide

 Many nationalities do not require a visa for tourism stays of up to 180 days.
 This list includes citizens from the United States, Canada, the Uk, countries within the EU (Schengen Area), Australia, and Japan.
 Upon arrival, these travelers receive a Forma Migratoria Múltiple (FMM), which serves as a tourist permit.

 Other nationalities must apply for a Mexican Tourist Visa at a Mexican embassy or consulate in their home country.
-The application typically involves a valid passport, a completed visa application, photos, proof of economic solvency, and a detailed itinerary.
+The application typically entails a valid passport, a completed visa application, photos, proof of economic solvency, and a detailed itinerary.
 Begin this process well in advance.

 Generally not essential for typical tourism